IndiePass/indiepass-android/README.md

   - listen to audio or watch video if available
   - view fullscreen images, zoom and pinch
   - Manage channels and feeds
-  - Background service to check for new posts and trigger notifications
 - Share intents: receive text or images from other apps to directly share
+- Push notifications: receive push notifications if you have an account on https://indigenous.realize.be

 Note: Checkin and Geocache are experimental and pass on all information into a Geo URI in the checkin property, e.g.